looker/lookerbot/README.md

 - `LOOKER_WEBHOOK_TOKEN` (optional) – The webhook validation token found in Looker's admin panel.
 This is only required if you're using the bot to send scheduled webhooks.

 - `SLACK_SLASH_COMMAND_TOKEN` (optional) – If you want to use slash commands with Lookerbot, provide the verification token from the slash command setup page so that the bot can verify the integrity of incoming slash commands.
+If you used an app to set up the slash command, you can get the verification token in "Basic Information" in the app.

 - `PORT` (optional) – The port that the bot web server will run on to accept slash commands.
 Defaults to `3333`.